CASSIUS Exclusive: ‘Power Book II: Ghost’ Star Lovell Adams-Gray Talks Wanting To Get Dru Right, Meeting His Fiancée & More

 And I was like, “Ah, well damn.”
 And then, because the movie goes back and forth in time, so 10 years later, my character no longer has his DJ set.
 Or in the same way.
 So they came, and it was a rental.
 They came and took it back and brought it back to the thing.
 So when we were doing the 10 years later part, I didn’t have my sound anymore.
 And I tell you, it created this feeling within me of such deep sadness, not being able to have this character, I felt this character’s voice.
 I feel like it lent itself to the performance of this overall story overall because it was just something that was happening truthfully and naturally.
 And being myself have an affinity for music and loving music so much and being able to hear these sounds and put it all together was like, “I can’t do that anymore.”

-CL: I can see that.
+I can see that.
 Now you did mention your fiancée, which is pretty dope.
-I want to know, being that you’re both actors, how did y’all meet one, and how do y’all lean on each other for advice?
+I want to know, being that you’re both actors, how did y’all meet, and how do y’all lean on each other for advice?
 Do y’all help each other get through filming and other things?

 And now we’re on pace to get married, and she’s my life partner.
 I can’t see myself with nobody else.
 And she’s a master of her craft.
 I think that my biggest attraction to her is that she’s really talented and such a hard worker.